Naked yoga: Early 20th century

 Modern naked yoga has been practiced in Germany and Switzerland through a movement called Lebensreform.
 The movement had since the end of the 19th century highlighted yoga and nudity.

 In the early 20th century, the term gymnosophy was appropriated by several groups who practiced nudity, asceticism and meditation.
 Blanche de Vries combined a popularity of Oriental dancing with yoga.
 In 1914 she was put in charge of a yoga school for women in New York City.
-Five years later, she opened an institute for women, teaching Yoga Gymnosophy — a name that conveys the blending of yoga and nudism.
+Five years later, she opened an institute for women, teaching Yoga Gymnosophy – a name that conveys the blending of yoga and nudism.
 She taught until 1982.

-Marguerite Agniel, author of the 1931 book The Art of the Body : Rhythmic Exercise for Health and Beauty, wrote a piece called "The Mental Element in Our Physical Well-Being" for The Nudist, an American magazine, in 1938; it showed nude women practising yoga, accompanied by a text on attention to the breath.
+Marguerite Agniel, author of the 1931 book The Art of the Body : Rhythmic Exercise for Health and Beauty, wrote a piece called "The Mental Element in Our Physical Well-Being" for The Nudist, an American magazine, in 1938; it showed nude women practicing yoga, accompanied by a text on attention to the breath.
 The social historian Sarah Schrank comments that it made perfect sense at this stage of the development of yoga in America to combine nudism and yoga, as "both were exercises in healthful living; both were countercultural and bohemian; both highlighted the body; and both were sensual without being explicitly erotic."